 - Track responses to surveys

 - Gather informal feedback from students, parents and/or teachers

 Funds will be awarded based on a competitive review of each application, taking into consideration the following factors: school enrollment; student involvement and reach; in-school support; intended uses of Funds to help implement Healthy Eating and Physical Activity Plays; school location; and the sustainability of the proposed program.
 Consideration will also be given to schools in underserved communities, whose students are most at risk for poor nutrition and childhood overweight and obesity.
 To learn more about judging criteria, download Funds for Fuel Up to Play 60: Eligibility and Guidelines.

 What happens if our school’s application is approved?

-Via your Fuel Up to Play 60 Dashboard, you will receive notification of the funding decision within approximately six weeks of the application deadline, and Funds will be distributed shortly thereafter.
+Via your Fuel Up to Play 60 Dashboard, you will receive notification of the funding decision within approximately eight weeks of the application deadline, and Funds will be distributed shortly thereafter.
 At the end of the school year, you must complete online follow-up reports to document activities, expenditures and impact.

 What happens if our school’s application is declined?

 You are welcome to apply again in another funding cycle.
 You may find it helpful to consult with your local Dairy Council representative, who may be able to offer suggestions for strengthening your application.